WARP settings

 When Enabled

 , users have the option to access local network resources (such as printers and storage devices) while connected to WARP.
-When the user enables Access local network in the WARP GUI, WARP will detect the local IP range advertised by the user’s home network (for example, 10.0.0.0/24
+When the user turns on Access Local Network, WARP will detect the local IP range advertised by the user's home network (for example, 10.0.0.0/24

 ) and temporarily exclude this range from the WARP tunnel.
 The user will need to re-request access after the Timeout expires.
 Setting Timeout to 0 minutes